replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

         verbs: ["get", "list", "watch"]
       ```
     :::note
     The minimum RBAC requirements can vary slightly depending on the cluster's Kubernetes distribution and the version of the app manager.
+Reach out to your application vendor if you have the required RBAC permissions listed above and you see an error related to RBAC during installation or upgrade.
     :::

    1. Save the following ServiceAccount, Role, and RoleBinding to a single YAML file, such as `rbac.yaml`: